PRBonn/SHINE_mapping/README.md

 We take the MaiCity dataset as an example to show how SHINE Mapping works.
 You can simply replace maicity with your dataset name in the config file path, such as `./config/[dataset]/[dataset]_[xxx].yaml`.

+The results will be stored with your experiment name with the starting timestamp in the `output_root` directory as what you set in the config file.
+You can find the reconstructed mesh (`*.ply` format) and optimized model in `mesh` and `model` folder, respectively.

 For batch processing based mapping, use:
 ```